tonysolo/ghg/MvvmLight1/README.md

 ## Epidemiology ##
 Epidemiology is possibly the most important feature of this software.
 Before cloud storage and computing and GIS was impossible to collect, process and map complete geographic healthcare data in real time.
 This application gives healthcare providers a simple way to upload a short record of the conditions they treat every day.
 A cloud process continually sorts and files the information according to region and time.
 The table shows how it works.
-Data is spread across 8 storage queues and setting the visibility to hide the data until the owner region reaches midnight.
+Data is spread across 8 storage queues and setting the visibility to hide the data until the owner region reaches midnight (solar time).
 At that time the data for the region becomes visible for processing.
-This arrangement extends the processing time to 6 hours for each region.
+This arrangement extends the processing time to 6 hours a day for each region.

 ### Processing using Azure Queue Storage and Epidemiology data##